Jenna Messick, Ph.D.

-Jenna Messick, Ph.D., is currently a professor of Biology and Herbarium Curator at the University of Central Oklahoma.
-My research interests are plant focused and include taxonomy, ecology, distributions and spatial ecology, phenology, seed germination, population genetics.
+Jenna Messick, Ph.D., is currently a professor of biology and herbarium curator at the University of Central Oklahoma.
+Messick's research interests are plant focused and include taxonomy, ecology, distributions and spatial ecology, phenology, seed germination and climate change.

 Education and Certifications